 Living and working in an RV full-time can be a spectacular experience.
-And people like it for varying reasons: some people just love the feeling of freedom, while others finally receive the opportunity to release the inner adventurer that has been restrained in them for so long.
+People like it for varying reasons: some people just love the feeling of freedom, while others finally receive the opportunity to release the inner adventurer that has been restrained in them for so long.

-And aside from an outstanding experience, living in an RV full-time may be able to save you plenty of money.
+And aside from an outstanding experience, living in an RV full-time may save you plenty of money.

 RV Costs